writethedocs/www/docs/conf/na/2015/writing-day.md

 * Love letters
 * The Documentarian Manifesto

+...
 You get the idea.

-The main outcome is sitting in a room full of smart people sharing your problems, and your passion.
+All this adds up to a room full of smart people sharing your problems, your passion, and your goals.
-Come ready to learn some new things, and to teach others what you know.
+So be ready to learn some new things and to teach others what you know.

-It may not [feel](http://en.wikipedia.org/wiki/Impostor_syndrome) like you know that much, but believe me, you have a lot to share as well as learn.
+It may not [feel](http://en.wikipedia.org/wiki/Impostor_syndrome) like you know that much, but take it from us, you would surprise yourself with how much you can share.

 #### Logisitics

-Please bring a computer with you, or some other mechanism to create written words.
+Please bring a computer or some other mechanism with which to create written words.

-We'll be creating and editing content, so make sure you are able to do this with the tools you bring with.
+We'll be creating and editing content, so make sure you are able to do so with the tools you bring with you.

--   Date & Time: **Sunday, May 17th, 9am-6pm**, with the opening reception in the same space until 9, so feel free to keep working longer!
+-   Date & Time: **Sunday, May 17th, 9am-6pm**, with the conference opening reception in the same space until 9, so feel free to keep working longer!
 -   Venue: CENTRL Office - 1355 NW Everett St. [Map](https://goo.gl/maps/xljmU)
--   Sustenance: Mozilla will provide food and drinks throughout the day so that you can focus on *Getting Shit Done*.
+-   Sustenance: Mozilla will provide food and drinks throughout the day so that you can focus on *Getting Sh\*t Done*.

 #### Schedule

-* 9am - Doors
+* 9am       Venue opening
-* 9:30 - Morning Introduction - Introduction to Sprints, and project introductions.
+* 9:30      Morning introduction - Introduction to Sprints, project introductions
-* 10:00 - Team up and start writing
+* 10:00     Team up and start writing
-* 12:30ish - Lunch Break
+* ~12:30    Lunch Break
-* 1:30ish - Afternoon Introduction - For those arriving late, another introduction to the day.
+* ~1:30     Afternoon introduction - For those arriving late, another introduction to the day
-* 6:00 - Official end of the Sprints, but we have the space til 9, so keep on working!
+* 6:00      Official end of the Sprints, but we have the space til 9, so keep on working!
-* 6:00 - Official start of the Reception -- In the same venue as the sprints.
+* 6:00      Official start of the Reception -- In the same venue as the sprints
-* 9:00 -- End of the Reception.
+* 9:00      End of the Reception.
 Go get some sleep and get ready for Day 1 of the conference!

 #### Projects

-Here are some of the suggested projects you can work on at the Writing Day.
+Below are some suggested projects that you can work on during the Writing Day.
 If you have your own to add to the list, feel free to [email us](mailto:conf@writethedocs.org) or even better, [submit a pull request]().

 ##### [Write the Docs Website](http://www.writethedocs.org)

 We have a website for our community, but it kinda sucks.
-Help us make it better by adding content, archiving old talks and notes, and just making it more friendly in general.
+Help us make it better by adding content, archiving old talks and notes, or just making it more friendly in general.
 Remember, you *are* the community.

 ##### [Write the Docs Guide](http://docs.writethedocs.org/)

-Write about writing documentation.
-Help us make this guide great for people who want to write docs, but don't know where to start
+A guide about writing documentation.
+Help us make this guide great for people who want to write docs, but don't know where to start.

 ##### [Mozilla Developer Network](https://developer.mozilla.org/en-US/)

 Help document the internet.
-They always need more people to help contribute, edit, translate, and do more to help make the internet more approachable.
+Mozilla always needs more people to create, edit, and translate content, so we can do more to help make the internet more approachable.

 ##### [Write the Docs Organizers Guide]()